robang74/redfishos/recovery/ramdisk/README.md

 ### A system configurations manager

-The 1.2 is the combination of the 1.1 and 1.3 because when we have a recovery image always available that can run in RAM and manage filesystems and partitions, backups, and restores, applying a system patch is just a matter of keeping a local database of them and their backup.
+About the first stage of the SailFish OS [refactoring](../../#about-sfos-refactoring) described in three points, the 1.2 is the combination of the 1.1 and 1.3 because when we have a recovery image always available that can run in RAM and manage filesystems and partitions, backups, and restores, applying a system patch is just a matter of keeping a local database of them and their backup.
 It is just a matter of perspective:

 - patch manager runs on SFOS and applies volatile patches on SFOS mainly for UI or system services like SSH which do not specifically require a reboot, or connman (in particular about firewalling rules), which require a SFOS utilities restart.